ZenonSeth/logistica/README.md

 - Reserves a number of items per slot.
 Reserved items won't be taken by other machines on the network.
 - Pull items on/off: On: This storage will also actively try to pull from Passive Suppliers

-## Item Storage
+## Tool Box
-The Item Storage box provides a large number of storage slots, spread over 2 pages -- but it can only store tools (specifically, items that have a max stack size of 1).
-Item storage is also accessed by Demanders to provide items.
+The Tool Box provides a large number of storage slots -- but it can only store tools (specifically, items that have a max stack size of 1).
+Tool Box is also accessed by Requesters to provide items.
+Tool Box cannot be dug while it contains items (unlike Mass Storage, which will keep its inventory)

+## Item Mover
+The Item Mover is a simple node that moves items one inventory to inventory.
+It does not require a network, and in fact it cannot connect to a network.

+The Item Mover's main use is to automatically add items into Passive Supplier Chests and Active Supplier Chests.
+It can be configured to only move certain types of items.
+It scans its source node's inventory one slot at a time, rotating which slot it takes from each time.

+There's two types of Item Movers:
+- Individual Item Mover: Moves 1 item at a time.
+- Stack Item Mover: Moves up to 99 items at a time.

 # Tools